 Thank you for being fair and respectful of our work!

-In the Orthodox tradition, mothers are honored on the Great Feast of the Presentation of Our Lord and Savior in the Temple, celebrated on February 2.
+In the Orthodox tradition, mothers are honored on the Great Feast of the Presentation or Meeting of Our Lord in the Temple, celebrated on February 2 (check out the separate page we have created for this Great Feast).
 However, in the secular tradition, and especially in the United States, Mother’s Day is celebrated in May, and many Sunday Schools prepare a special project honoring mothers for that day.
 We have designed a printable packet with activities for the occasion, focusing on the greatest Mother of all: the Theotokos.
-In the future, we are planning on creating additional resource pages especially for the Theotokos.

 Our printables contain material for an icon craft of the Theotokos surrounded with flowers, and templates that can be used to make a Mother’s Day card.
 We also offer some ideas on how to use this craft to do a small class presentation.